gangelop/ipeecheck/README.md

 ipsee
 =========

 Project is a fork of the ipeecheck script.
 All credit for project base code goes to lathan.
-The readme instructions for setting up the original script is included below.
+The readme instructions for setting up the original script are included below.

 ---------